 In other words, you want the inside edge of the curtain to just barely cover the inside edge of the window.
 This gives the illusion of a MUCH larger window.

 In several cases, I extended my rods over a foot on each side of my windows.
 I did this to make the windows look larger than they actually are and to allow more light in!

-Notice how small this window is but it looks much larger when I extended the curtains out as far as they would go.
-It also lets more light in which is always a good thing!
+Notice how tiny this window is but it looks so much larger when I extended the curtains out as far as they would go.

 Mark the new rod size with a pencil so you know where to cut.
 To cut the rod, you simply tighten the pipe cutter so the round blade is in line with the line you marked.
 Tighten it just enough that you can still rotate it around the rod with some tension.
 Keep rotating the pipe cutter around the rod until it gets loose again, tighten slightly and continue to spin it.
 Do this until the groove in the rod is deep enough that the end pops off at the cut.
 It might take a minute or two but I promise it works!

 Now it’s time to work on the knobs!
-For the bay window in the kitchen, I wanted the look of these round glass finials at Restoration Hardware but wasn’t about to pay $50 a pair, especially when I would need so many.
-So, I stumbled upon these 30mm Glass Cabinet Knobs at Amazon for just over $1 each.
+For the windows in the kitchen and living room, I wanted the look of these round glass finials at Restoration Hardware but wasn’t about to pay $80 a pair, especially when I would need so many.
+So, I stumbled upon these 30mm Glass Cabinet Knobs at for just over $1 each.
 Jackpot!

 Super glue the head of the screw to the bottom of the knob.

 I applied an ample amount of super glue and used an empty egg carton to hold them in place as they dried.
 As they dry, you will see some white residue from the glue on the base of the knob but the paint will cover that.
 Let the finials dry 48 hours to be on the safe side.

 Instead of finials you can make DIY Curtain rod end caps by buying pvc end caps and spray painting them.
 Just super glue them onto the ends and no one will know you made them yourself.